roboflow/inference/docs/quickstart/run_model_on_image.md

 If you need to deploy to the edge, you can use a device like the Jetson Nano.
 If you need high-performance compute for batch jobs, you can deploy Inference to a server with a GPU.

+!!! tip

-!!! tip "Follow our [Run a Fine-Tuned Model on Images](/docs/quickstart/run_model_on_image) guide to learn how to find a model to run."
+    Follow our [Run a Fine-Tuned Model on Images](/docs/quickstart/run_model_on_image) guide to learn how to find a model to run.

 !!! info

-If you haven't already, follow our Run Your First Model guide to install and set up Inference.
+    If you haven't already, follow our [Run Your First Model guide](/quickstart/run_a_model/) to install and set up Inference.

 Create a new Python file and add the following code: